5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 I am picking Layout-ID 39 because a) it's availabe and b) followed by by the Lenove W530 which is the workstation version of the T530.

-**IMPRTANT**: Layout-IDs 1 to 10 are reserved but Layouts 11 to 99 are user-assignable.
+**IMPORTANT**: Layout-IDs 1 to 10 are reserved but Layouts 11 to 99 are user-assignable.

 #### Scenario 1: Modifying data of an existing Layout-ID